YoloNomy/YoloNomy.github.io/_thermo/statistical/ensemble_overview.md

 ## Isobaric-Isothermal ensemble

-Note that allowing other constraints (like volume fluctuation) would add new lagrange multipliers appearing in the exponential of the expression of $p_i$.
+Note that allowing other constraints (like volume fluctuation) would add new Lagrange multipliers appearing in the exponential of the expression of $p_i$.

 The **isobaric-isothermal** ensemble, where both $U$ and $V$ are constrained to a mean value.
 It is easy to show.